meisnate12/PMM-Image-Sets/README.md

 # Image Styles

-An Image Style File is a file that directly has links to the actual image that will be used for each movie or show.
+An Image Style is used to define a style of posters which should apply to movies within the Section.
 Each Section can have any number of different Styles and these files are what defines them.

 ## Step 1 - Adding Image Styles